Frequently Asked Questions

 3. Can I exclude some land from the partnership?

 All lands farmed by the partners must be farmed in the partnership unless exempted by the Partnership Registration Office.
 For example, land under forestry, pigs, poultry, horticultural and equine enterprises can be exempted.
-Lands owned by the partners but not farmed by the partners can be left out of the partnership but the Partnership Registration Office must be informed of this land and a lease or rental agreement to a third party provided as evidence of not farming the land.
+Lands owned by the partners but not farmed by the partners must be left out of the partnership but the Partnership Registration Office must be informed of this land and a lease or rental agreement to a third party provided as evidence of not farming the land.

 4. Why are State reliefs for Partnerships restricted to Registered Farm Partnerships?

 Any relief measures for farm partnerships by the State can only be on the basis of a formal registration system for eligible partnerships.
 SI 247 of 2015 (as amended) provides for the registration of Farm Partnerships by the DAFM.
 At present these provisions are the only statutory basis for defining specific farm partnerships.

 5. Do I have to change or lose my herd number?

 Where two farmers are coming together with two separate herd numbers, the normal practice is to have one herd number made dormant but not end dated so that it can be viable for scheme payments and transfer all the stock to the remaining herd number.
 Further discussions may be necessary with your agricultural advisor and local Regional Veterinary Office.

 6. Do I have limited liability?